Logo

 Learning roughly a dozen third-party systems was.

-ElevenLabs, Stripe Connect, various automation tools, hosting, security audits, LLM APIs, storage, caching, etc. All of these I knew quite a bit about through my day job, but each tool had its own way of doing things that I had to learn and adapt to.
-Each integration required understanding not just the API, but the assumptions baked into it.
+ElevenLabs, Stripe, various automation tools, hosting, security audits, LLM APIs, storage, caching, etc. All of these I knew quite well through my day job, but the specific tools I used for Novelmint were new to me.
+Each had its own way of doing things that I had to learn and adapt to.
+Each integration required understanding not just their process, but the assumptions baked into it as well.

 Why I Thought the Community Side Was Solvable